nxskok/pasias/docs/10-analysis-of-variance.md

 lower than the rest, but the other months look believably normal given the small sample sizes.
 I don't know about equal spreads (November looks more spread out), but normality looks believable.
 Maybe this is the kind of situation in which Welch's ANOVA is a good idea.
+(If you believe that the normality-with-unequal-spreads is a reasonable assumption to make, then the Welch ANOVA will be more powerful than the Mood's median test, and so should be preferred.)

 (c) Run a Mood's median test as in lecture (ie.\ not using